ChadKoder/node-challenge/ReadMe.txt

 AUTHENTICATION:
 - Login with basic authentication
-	- valid users are:
+	- valid users are: (not disclosed)
-		- username: chadk password: Tenable
-		- username: admin password: 123xyzABC!@
-		- username: user password: pass

 - Logout option on the configurations page once you login(top right screen)
 	- logging out clears the stored base64 value created from username and login.